 Reserve your bed for activities you want your brain to associate with this space.

-Doing work-related activities such as answering emails or taking calls in your bedroom can cause your brain to make an association between bed and work.
+Doing work-related activities such as answering emails or calling in your bedroom can cause your brain to associate bed and work.
 This means that, instead of feeling safe and relaxed when going to bed, your body associates bed with stressful tasks, and you feel more alert.

 7. Say No To Napping

-If you have to take a nap, try to limit your rest to 30 minutes or less, and avoid napping after lunchtime.
+If you have to nap, try limiting your rest to 30 minutes or less, and avoid napping after lunchtime.

-Good sleep hygiene is crucial to getting a restful, refreshing night of sleep.
+Good sleep hygiene is crucial to a restful, refreshing night of sleep.
+Also, avoid eating or drinking too close to bedtime, as this might disturb your night’s sleep in many ways.
 Incorporate the tips above to say goodbye to sleepless nights and start feeling awake and alert when it’s time to start your day.